CharlieGo19/CREETS-GTM/README.md

-# CREETS-MTG
+# CREETS-GTM
-CREETS: Magic the Gathering
+CREETS: Gathering the Magic